 I often attend MLB games.
 So let’s take a stroll down memory lane.

-On May 5, 2015, I attended a Pirates/Reds game at PNC Park.
+On May 5, 2015, I went to a Pirates/Reds game at PNC Park.
 It afforded me the opportunity to have a discussion with their Director of Security Mark Weaver and some local Pittsburgh police officers in their command post adjacent to section 105.

 In the past, Mr. Weaver and I have had multiple conversations about outdated emergency ballpark evacuation protocol.
 He has demonstrated a “tepid willingness” to acknowledge some very challenging issues regarding venue security.
 While I cannot personally speak on his behalf, I am certain my concerns have resonated.

 The main dilemma here is incredibly generic in nature.
 I’m worried about the modern, technological equivalent of someone shouting “fire” in a crowded theater.
 Most fans fail to consider the notion that virtually everyone has an active miniature supercomputer in their possession.
 When PNC Park is at maximum capacity, that’s roughly 40,000 cell phones.
 The vast majority, smart phones.
 This “inconvenient truth” leaves everyone vulnerable to receiving deliberately false information (phony evac orders, bomb threats, social media rumors, wireless carrier hacks, opt-in notification abuse, bulk texts, spoofed messages, robo-calls, phishing scams, etc.).
-If the hoax was convincing and decentralized, it could conceivably result in an unanticipated crowd dynamic — a spontaneous panic, leading to an “artificially generated stampede.”
+If the hoax was convincing and decentralized, it could conceivably result in an unanticipated crowd dynamic — a spontaneous, mass self-evacuation, leading to a panic, resulting in an “artificially generated stampede.”

 Weaver’s counter argument centered upon the notion that every fan wouldn’t be that stupid to fall for a hoax.
 He also said, “By your logic, we should make a pre-safety announcement every time we launch fireworks.
 What if people panic, mistaking the explosions for gunfire?”